IsmaelMartinez/teams-for-linux/app/config/README.md

 ## Custom backgrounds

 We added a feature to load custom background images during a video call.
 This is available from version `1.0.84`.

+You can find an example of this feature in the [../customBackground/example/README.md](../customBackground/example/README.md) file.

 ### Things to remember: